stephomi/nomadsculpt.com/manual/docs/stroke.md

 ## Overview

 You can customize the stroke behavior of most tool brushes.
-The settings should be similar to the ones present in 2d painting applications, however some options are specific to the sculpting and 3d field.
+The settings should be similar to the ones present in 2d painting applications, however some options are specific to sculpting and 3d.

 The options are split across 5 sub-menus: